pptyasar/LeetMe/Readme.md

 <details>
 <summary>1392.
 Longest Happy Prefix</summary>

-**Description:** A string is called a happy prefix if is a non-empty prefix which is also a suffix (excluding itself).
+A string is called a happy prefix if is a non-empty prefix which is also a suffix (excluding itself).
 Given a string s, return the longest happy prefix of s.
 Return an empty string "" if no such prefix exists.

-**Example:** Input: s = "level"; Output: "l"
+Input: s = "level"; Output: "l"

 ```java
 class Solution {